nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Once the ECN-negotiation is successful, the sender sends data packets with ECT bits set in the IP header.

-Note: As mentioned in Section 6.1.1 of RFC 3168, ECT bits should not be set during ECN negotiation.
+Note: As mentioned in `Section 6.1.1 of RFC 3168 <https://tools.ietf.org/html/rfc3168#section-6.1.1>`_, ECT bits should not be set during ECN negotiation.
 The ECN negotiation implemented in |ns3| follows this guideline.